 Form 19, Texas, I have a seperate order but I know that it needs to be reference in the actual decree under property.
 Which line?

 I do not practice in the state of Texas.
 However, typically, a Judgment of Divorce or decree references the QDRO within the property settlement, and often within a provision that specifically defines disposition of the Retirement Programs.
 This provision will also usually require specific terms such as % of disposition and the date of the marital portion, together with the specific plan name.

 Ultimately, unless a proper QDRO is prepared, entered by the Court, AND properly qualified by the Plan Administrator, the retirement asset will not be properly divided.

 I filed for establishing a parenting plan, time sharing plan. basically custody . an order for support from paternity was issued right after birth. but at same time she gave the little girl to me so she could be free to work, parttime school &what...

 Attorneys often engage in a process called "discovery."
 Discovery may include Interrogatories which are questions which are answered under oath, or even Requests for Production of Documents or Admissions, and ultimately, depositions are sometimes used, which is testimony under oath in the presence of a court reporter.

-You are required to answer the document if it is properly prepared, but this area is often complex and you would be wise to seek legal counsel before submitting your Answers...
+You are required to answer the document if it is properly prepared, but this area is often complex and you would be wise to seek legal counsel before submitting your Answers to opposing counsel.